 Sarcastic Voyage is a unique, interconnected world of sketch comedy, serials and radio plays by Ron "AAlgar" Watt, with the assistance and cooperation of a a vast supporting cast of voice actors and contributing writers.

-It began as a podcast, which was launched in 2009 by Ron “AAlgar” Watt and Matt Rowbotham.
+It began as a podcast, which was launched in 2009 by Ron “AAlgar” Watt and Maggie Rowbotham.
 The pair were just coming off a three year run on a weekly webcomic, and were eager to expand into a different format.
 Longtime friend Dave Fields and his booming, authoritative voice was brought on as announcer, contributor and occasional guest.

-As the show found its legs, AAl and Matt found themselves interviewing their friends, and occasionally people of notoriety, including cartoonist Michael Kupperman, author Maria Bustillos, Axe Cop co-creator Ethan Nicolle and Transformers/GI Joe/Jem writer Michael Charles Hill.
+As the show found its legs, AAl and Maggie found themselves interviewing their friends, and occasionally people of notoriety, including cartoonist Michael Kupperman, author Maria Bustillos, Axe Cop co-creator Ethan Nicolle and Transformers/GI Joe/Jem writer Michael Charles Hill.

-AAl and Matt were excited to speak with these people, but found the interview format was a bit awkward with two hosts.
+AAl and Maggie were excited to speak with these people, but found the interview format was a bit awkward with two hosts.
 This aspect of the show was gradually dissolved, and ultimately gave way to more pre-written material.
 A regular cast of voice actors — the Sarcastic Voyage Unpaid Voice Acting Players — was assembled to perform this material.
 Behind the scenes, a greater effort was made to create a more polished, professional-sounding product.

 Eventually the interview/spontaneous host segments were dropped altogether (spinning off as AAl’s More Bits podcast), in favor of a show consisting entirely of prepared material.
 Longer-form comedic radio plays were also added to the show’s regular output.